-After our recent collaboration with Parlour Tattoo we just had to share the journey of how we took a beautiful and intricate tattoo design and transferred it onto one of Shoreditch’s most sort after walls.
+After our recent collaboration with Parlour Tattoo we just had to share the journey of how we took a beautiful and intricate tattoo design, and transferred it onto one of Shoreditch’s most sought after walls.

-Lara a talented tattoo artist at Parlour Tattoo designed this colourful piece and Sophie transferred it onto one of our walls to promote the ever-growing approachable parlour in the heart of Shoreditch.
+Lara, a talented tattoo artist at Parlour Tattoo designed this colourful piece with our very own Sophie transferring this onto one of our walls – promoting the ever-growing approachable parlour located in the heart of Shoreditch.

 What Inspired you to do this piece?

 “Well I was given this brief by Lara as its one of her traditional designs so I had no say in what I was going to paint however it is a really great example of Laras workings.”

 Was it challenging?